Azure Security Center planning and operations guide

 For workspaces created by Azure Security Center, data is retained for 30 days.
-For exiting workspaces, retention is based on the workspace pricing tier.
+For existing workspaces, retention is based on the workspace pricing tier.
 If you want, you can also use an existing workspace.

-Microsoft make strong commitments to protect the privacy and security of this data.
+Microsoft makes strong commitment to protect the privacy and security of this data.
 Microsoft adheres to strict compliance and security guidelines—from coding to operating a service.
 For more information about data handling and privacy, read Azure Security Center Data Security.

 Ongoing security monitoring

 After initial configuration and application of Security Center recommendations, the next step is considering Security Center operational processes.

 The Security Center Overview provides a unified view of security across all your Azure resources and any non-Azure resources you have connected.
 The example below shows an environment with many issues to be addressed:

 Security Center will not interfere with your normal operational procedures, it will passively monitor your deployments and provide recommendations based on the security policies you enabled.